-Academic programs in teacher education are designed to transfer to East Tennessee State University, which offers programs in special education K-12, interdisciplinary studies K-8, early childhood pre-K-4, physical education K-12, and secondary education.
-Students planning to transfer to other colleges and universities should consult an advisor and contact the school to which they intend to transfer.
+Academic programs in teacher education are designed to transfer to East Tennessee State University, which offers programs in Special Education K-12, Interdisciplinary Studies K-8, Early Childhood Pre-K-4, Physical Education K-12, and Secondary Education.
+Students planning to transfer to other colleges and universities should consult an advisor and contact the school to which they intend to transfer for specific requirements.